ansible-lockdown/RHEL8-STIG/README.md

 ## Requirements

-RHEL 8 or CentOS 8 - Other versions are not supported.
-Although tested on rocky and almalinux Containers
+RHEL/Rocky/AlmaLinux 8 - Other versions are not supported.
 Access to download or add the goss binary and content to the system if using auditing. options are available on how to get the content to the system.

 ### General